Buy USDINR; target of 76.00 - 76.20 : ICICI Direct

 Currency futures on NSE

-The dollar-rupee contract on the NSE was at 75.94 in the last session.
-The open interest fell by almost 2.5% during the last session • The US$INR pair is likely to move higher as Covid-19 cases are increasing.
-The Dollar index is trading in a range.
-If it manages to close above 100.60 levels, most EM currencies will further depreciate.
+The dollar-rupee contract on the NSE was at 76.07 in the last session.
+The open interest fell almost 1.8% during the last session • As there is a news of new vaccine being found for Covid19 and few successful trails being run, the index witnessed some profit booking.
+However, we feel the US$INR pair will continue to trade in the range for coming sessions.

 Intra-day strategy